Introduction to Court Interpreting in Iowa

 ü Completed an approved court interpreter training program with a GPA of at least a 3.0 - or –

-ü Took an approved certification exam and achieved a score of at least 65 percent on each part of the exam
+ü Took an approved certification exam and achieved an average score of at least 65 percent

 C - Roster